Lovely-Sim-Racing/lovely-dashboard/README.md

 ![Lovely Flags](docs/images/LovelyFlags.gif)

 ## Analytics
-#### The **Lovely Dashboard** uses Google Analytics to analyse anonymous data on Product Interactions & Usage. **We do not track or store any personal data.
+#### The **Lovely Dashboard** uses Google Analytics to collect anonymous data on Product Interactions & Usage. **We do not track or store any personal data.
 Users are free to opt-in or opt-out via the optional [**Settings File**](./docs/settings.md).**

 > [!NOTE]
 > By downloading and installing the settings file, you accept that the Lovely Dashboard will use cookies to collect anonymous data.
 You have the option to opt-out in the settings file.

 ## Special Thanks
-A special thanks to all of you who have supported this project in [one way](http://j76.me/BuyMeCoffee) or [another](http://j76.me/LSRStore).
+A special thanks to all of you who have supported this project in [one way](https://lsr.gg/membership) or [another](https://lsr.gg/store).
 It could not have been done without you.
 Special thanks also to these fellas that have contributed to the code:

 * **Mike Bowen** (iRacing ERS & MGU)
 * **Steve Mattar** (F1 Support)~